Sun TV Network is new owner of Hyderabad IPL team franchise, bid $80M for first 5 years

 As per the fresh rulebook, the new franchise had to submit Rs 20 crore performance deposit during the submission of bids.
 This is an amount that BCCI would forfeit if the IPL team fails to provide an annual bank guarantee.

 Sun TV Network Ltd. (formerly Sun TV Ltd.) is an entertainment and broadcasting company.
 It is engaged in producing and broadcasting satellite television and radio channels programming in the regional languages of south India.
 The firm operates 37 frequency modulation (FM) radio stations across the country under the brand 93.5 SURYAN FM.
 It provides channels like Sun TV, Surya TV, Gemini TV and Udaya TV.
 The company was founded in 1993 and is based in Chennai, Tamil Nadu.

 Deccan Chronicle Holdings Ltd. is a printing and publishing company.
-It prints and publishes newspaper and periodicals including Deccan Chronicle, an English daily; Financial Chronicle, a financial daily and Andhra Bhoomi, a regional daily weekly and monthly editions.
-The firm also provides advertisement services.
-The company was founded in the 1928 and is based in Secunderabad, Telangana.
+It provides newspaper and periodicals including Deccan Chronicle, an English daily, Financial Chronicle, a financial daily and Andhra Bhoomi, a regional daily weekly and monthly editions.
+The firm also provides advertisement services and lifestyle products, including books, music, stationery, gifts, toys, pens and eye ware.
+The company was incorporated in 2002 and is based in Secunderabad, Telangana.

 - SREI Infra Finance picks 24% stake in Deccan Chronicle